oktal3700/tyre/README.md

 any<VP> make_any(std::initializer_list<U> il, Ts&&... args);
 ```

-Differs from `std::make_any` only in that the template argument for `VP` is required to be explicitly specified in addition to `T`. _[Note: The call is ill-formed if there is no matching overload for the corresponding in-place constructor of `tyre::any`.]_
+Differs from `std::make_any` only in that the template argument for `VP` is required to be explicitly specified in addition to `T`. _[Note: The call is ill-formed if there is no matching overload for the corresponding in-place constructor of `tyre::any`.
+This means that the diagnostics issued by `tyre::make_any` can help to identify the exact reason why a constructor was excluded from the overload set.]_